renovatebot/renovate/docs/usage/configuration-templates.md

 `commitMessageSuffix` defaults to empty but is currently used in two cases:

 - Differentiating major from non-major groups
-- Differentiating between PRs from different base branches Maybe for `major` updates you always want the PR to end with `(MAJOR)`, for instance.
+- Differentiating between PRs from different base branches, maybe for `major` updates you always want the PR to end with `(MAJOR)`, for instance

 `commitBody` is used if you wish to add multi-line commit messages, such as for the `Signed-off-by` fields, or adding `[skip-ci]`, etc.
 It is appended to the generated `commitMessage`, separated by a newline.